carpovpv/simsearch/README.md

 The project uses CMake build system.

 ## Usage
-The project consists of three programs: LevelDbAdd - to create an index; LevelDbSearch - to search similar compounds; LevelDbServ - a TCP-server for on-line excat search.
+The project consists of three programs: LevelDbAdd - to create an index; LevelDbSearch - to search similar compounds; LevelDbServ - a TCP-server for on-line exact search.

 ### LevelDbAdd - creating an index